DataBiosphere/cgp-deployment/README.md

 ## Installing the Platform

 Now you can begin installation.
-You will clone the repository on VM and run the bootstrap script.
+You will clone this repository on VM and run the bootstrap script.
 Be sure to set your branch to `feature/commons` as these instruction are specific to this branch.